bulkpool/website-test/README.md

 ```bash
 git merge private/main --allow-unrelated-histories
 ```
 You will likely have a merge commit error for the README.md file.
-Click the file and resolve the merge error by choosing to keep the README in the published repository.
+Click the file and resolve the merge error by choosing to keep the README in the website-published repository.

 5. Push the changes to the public repository
 ```bash